LiamDHall/STEEZ-Snowboard-School/README.md

 I added CSS Variables (though they caused an error in the validator, see [Validation Testing](#Testing)) so the accent colour throughout the site can be changed by future developers quickly and easily if the company rebrands.
 This saves a lot of time.
-Instead of having to manually change the color value of all rules each time the company rebrands ot uploads new media, only one has to be changed.
+Instead of having to manually change the color value of all rules each time the company rebrands or uploads new media, only one has to be changed.

 ### Images Set As Background Images

 Images throughout the site are set via CSS as background images.
 This allows for the images to scale better with a change in screen size.
 It also allows the position of the images to be set within its div in terms of focus point for its scaling.
 I created a section in the CSS where all the images can be changed easily.

+### Duplicate Code

+To implement the Google Translate tool in both mobile and desktop versions of the site I had to repeat the code for it which is undesirable.

+### Forms

+All forms are linked to send all input data to [Code Institute's Form Dump](https://formdump.codeinstitute.net/) to demotrate the proper use of functionality attributes for a form.
+When a form is submitted a new tab will open with a read out of the data inputed and its label.

 ## Features